keitaroyam/servalcat/docs/xtal.rst

 Logs and statistics
 -------------------

-Refinement progress is monitored by several statistics quantifying the agreement of the refined model with the experimental diffraction data and also with the expected geometry.
+Refinement progress is monitored by several statistics that quantify the agreement of the refined model with the experimental diffraction data as well as its quality in respect to expected geometry.
 The statistics are written in the logfile ``servalcat.log`` and are also available in the JSON format ``output_prefix_stats.json``.